ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 ## Voxist billing concept

-The pricing of Voxist differs slightly from the classic AI Deploy offer.
+The pricing of Voxist differs slightly from the usual AI Deploy offer.
 In order for you to better understand your invoice, please find more details below about the [price calculation](https://ovhcloud.ocms-preprod.ovhcloud.tools/fr/public-cloud/prices/).

 > [!primary]
 >